jaym9000/OmniSite/README.md

 ## 📞 Support

-For support or inquiries, contact: support@omniapp.ai
+For support or inquiries, contact: omniappofficial@gmail.com

 ---